kujeger/flatpak-gog/README.md

 ..and finally start it up like this:

 `flatpak run com.gog.BaldursGate2EnhancedEdition`

+## Disk-space use
+maker.sh leaves a tarball of parts of the extracted installer.
+This tarball is needed by flatpak-builder to build the flatpak, but can safely be deleted after you have made sure the game runs.

+flatpak-builder leaves some caching in .flatpak-builder, and the prepared Build/GAMENAME directory.
+These can also be safely removed once you have the game running.

+the flatpak repo contains the games you have packaged.
+Don't delete this.

 ## Troubleshooting
 Sometimes the start.sh script provided from GOG does not work right in our flatpak.